aws-samples/machine-learning-using-k8s/mxnet.md

 In this sample, we'll use MNIST database of handwritten digits and train the model to recognize any handwritten digit.

 1. You can use a pre-built Docker image `rgaut/deeplearning-mxnet:with_mxnet`.
+This image has training data and code.

-Alternatively, duild a docker image with MNIST source code and installation.
-Use the Dockerfile in `mxnet/mnist/Dockerfile` to use it.
+   Alternatively, you can build a Docker image using the Dockerfile in `samples/mxnet/mnist/Dockerfile`.

    ```
    docker image build mxnet/mnist -t <tag_for_image>
    ```

-   This will generate a docker image which will have all the utility to run MNIST.
-You can push this generated image to docker hub in your personal repo.
+   This will create a Docker image that will have all the utilities to run MNIST.

-1. Create a pod that will use this docker image and run the MNIST training:
+1. Create a pod that will use this Docker image and run the MNIST training:

    ```
    kubectl create -f samples/mxnet/mnist/mxnet.yaml
    ```

-   To use GPU for training you can run below command
+   To use GPU for training you can run the following command:

    ```
    kubectl create -f samples/mxnet/mnist/mxnet-gpu.yaml